crate/cratedb-guide/docs/integrate/risingwave/index.md

   GROUP BY sensor_id;
   ```
 :CrateDB:
-  Converge it into a CrateDB table for long-term persistence and efficient querying,
+  Ingest it into a CrateDB table for long-term persistence and efficient querying,
-  even on large amounts of data.
+  even at large scale.
   ```sql
   CREATE TABLE public.average_sensor_readings (
     sensor_id BIGINT PRIMARY KEY,